Fitness to practise (FTP) procedures

 It will often take several months for a case to progress to an FTP tribunal hearing, during which time the GMC will investigate further and may seek expert evidence, as may the MDU.

 FTP tribunals have three members, including at least one medical and at least one non-medical member.
 Most hearings will have a legally qualified chair who sits as part of the tribunal and advises on points of law.
-Some cases may have a legal assessor to advise the tribunal on points of law.
+If the chair is not legally qualified, there will be a legal assessor to advise the tribunal on points of law (but not to take part in the tribunal's decision-making).

-Second, if the facts are admitted or proved, the FTP tribunal must decide whether the doctor's fitness to practise is impaired.
+If the facts are admitted or proved, the FTP tribunal must decide whether the doctor's fitness to practise is impaired due to the allegations proved during the 'facts stage'.
 It is the doctor's fitness to practise at the time of the hearing that is relevant, though the nature of the original misconduct will be taken into account.
-The panel will have to take into account any evidence of remediation, including assessing the success of doctors' efforts to reform.

 Evidence of this may come from testimonials from colleagues, patients and others.